c4software/thermal-hue/README.md

 $ vim settings.py
 ```

-Now the srcipt should output the current temperature.
+Now the script should output the current temperature.
 ```sh
 $ python3 main.py
 23.05